ryanmrof/single_cell_RNA_workshop_2022/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rclass_example is to ...
+The goal of rclass_example is to learn how to use R and git to analyze single cell RNA seq data